 We left Turtle Bay three days ago in the evening with a very short weather window to go to Ensenada.
 The next opportunity to make the trip north was at least a week away and we were not about to get pooped on for another week – it seems that Turtle Bay’s bird population greatly outnumbers its human population and they are all looking for a place to s(h)it.

-According to stormsurf the wind would not start to pick up for a couple of days.
+According to the stormsurf forecasts (South Baja, Central Baja, North Baja) the wind would not start to pick up for a couple of days.
 And even then nothing over 11 knots.
 We especially needed very light winds for the first part of the passage as we would be passing several capes and a couple of channels, one of which is nicknamed the “washing machine”.

 Punta Eugenia and Canal de Dewey slowed our speed to nearly 3 knots due to a falling tide.
 We made it across the washing machine (Canal de Keller) with just a gentle corkscrew motion and when we reached the dreaded Punta Norte we had mirror calm seas.
 The last hurdle was Bahia Vizcaino of which the author of The Baja Bash has this to say: “Maybe you’ll get lucky on your crossing and find calm conditions but its never happened to me.”
 Mind you this is not a small bay and reading this made me nervous.
 We had calm seas for the entire 100 miles!